Vokkaliga: Varna Classification

-Therefore Vokkaligas along with other ruling castes like Bunts, Marathas and Nairs were classified as "Upper shudra"/"Sat shudra" during the British Raj.
+Therefore Vokkaligas along with other ruling castes like Bunts and Nairs were classified as "Upper shudra"/"Sat shudra" during the British Raj.
 This ritual status was not accepted by the Vokkaligas and was misleading as historically, dominant land-holding castes like the Vokkaligas, Vellalars and Reddys belonged to the ruling classes and were analogous to the Kshatriyas of the Brahmanical society.

 Economy

 Before the 20th century Vokkaligas were the landed gentry and agricultural caste of Karnataka.
 Despite the community enjoying the status of chieftains and zamindars, there were also a lot of small landholding farmers.
 They, along with the Lingayats, owned most of the cultivated land in the state.
 Therefore they were considered forward castes and dominant-majority communities.
 In 1961, Karnataka passed a new Land Reforms Act under the then Revenue minister and idealist Kadidal Manjappa (a Vokkaliga).
 This was followed by another Land Reform Act passed in 1973 by Ex-Chief Minister Devaraj Urs.
 These acts redistributed land from the Vokkaliga landlords to the landless and land-poor.